Zubax/jafit/README.md

 The input reference curve file must contain two columns: H \[A/m\] and B \[T\], either tab- or comma-separated.
 The first row may or may not be the header row.

-The reference curve may be either the entire hysteresis loop, or any part of it;
-e.g., only a part of the descending branch.
+The reference curve may be either the entire hysteresis loop, whether major or minor, or only a part of the descending branch.

-If a full loop is provided, then that loop doesn't need to be the major loop;
+By default, the tool will attempt to determine the suitable range of the H amplitude values using heuristics.
+It is always a good idea to specify this manually instead by setting `H_amp_min` and/or `H_amp_max`, where `H_amp_min` specifies the minimum H magnitude that must be reached before switching the H sweep direction, and `H_amp_max` is the maximum H magnitude that the solver is allowed to use; the solver will flip the H sweep direction somewhere between these two values as soon as the material reaches saturation ($\chi^\prime$ becomes small).

+`H_amp_max` is clamped to be at least as large as `H_amp_min`;  therefore, setting `H_amp_max=0` will effectively force the tool to use a fixed H amplitude, irrespective of the saturation detection.
+If the provided loop is a minor loop, the tool needs to be instructed to limit the H amplitude to what is seen in the reference dataset; to do that, simply pass `H_amp_max=0`.

+By default, the tool will assume that the reference loop may not push the material into saturation, and thus it will attempt to determine $M_s$ as part of the optimization problem.
+If a good guess of the maximum $M_s$ is available, you may want to set it manually using `M_s_max`.
-the tool will simply use the H amplitude seen in the reference loop for solving the JA equation.
+If the specified `M_s_max` is not greater than the maximum magnetization value seen in the reference curve, then the tool will simply use the maximum magnetization seen in the dataset as the true $M_s$, and remove the corresponding dimension from the optimization problem.

+Optionally, you can provide the initial guess for (some of) the coefficients: `c_r`, `M_s`, `a`, `k_p`, `alpha`.

 Option `interpolate=N`, where N is a positive integer, can be used to interpolate the reference curve with N equidistant sample points distributed along its length.
 Note that this is not the same as sampling the curve